Eralpozcan/ResistorNet-Dataset/README.md

 ### Project Executives:
- -Eralp ÖZCAN
+- Eralp ÖZCAN
- -İlker ÖNALAN and Members of Artificial Intelligence and Deep Learning Lab.
+- İlker ÖNALAN and Members of Artificial Intelligence and Deep Learning Lab.